iNavFlight/inav/docs/Rx.md

 A receiver is used to receive radio control signals from your transmitter and convert them into signals that the flight controller can understand.

-There are 3 basic types of receivers:
+There are 2 basic types of receivers:

-1. Parallel PWM Receivers
-2. PPM Receivers
+1. PPM Receivers
-3. Serial Receivers
+2. Serial Receivers

-## Parallel PWM Receivers

-8 channel support, 1 channel per input pin.
-On some platforms using parallel input will disable the use of serial ports and SoftSerial making it hard to use telemetry or GPS features.

 ## PPM Receivers